minsley/skyfox64/README.md

 ## Features

-- Fly an Arwing through a tunnel of realtime Bluesky posts
+- Fly through a tunnel of realtime Bluesky posts
 - Do a barrel roll, use the boost, you know the drill
-- Watch your health, if you hit 3 posts it's game over
+- Watch your health, if crash into 3 posts it's game over
-- Built with Babylon.js

 ## Controls